ghoshsubh/LLM/Llama2/SFT_with_LORA/Readme.md

 # Results

 As I do not have much computation, I could train for the fine tuning data set till 2300 iterations.
 Please see the loss vs iterations curve.
-I will update it in the future.
+I will keep updating the figure the future.

 ![image](Results/losses_BS_1.png)